 After six months of no yoga, it feels like heaven to get everything moving again and my creativity is returning with my flexibility!

 What Am I Proud Of / Excited For?

 What am I proud of?
-(9) – Knight of Cups: Proud might be the wrong word but I’m very happy that I chose to return to an intimate relationship with the Beloved, the Christ, and make that relationship the most important part.
+(9) – Knight of Cups: Proud might be the wrong word but I’m very happy that I chose to return to an intimate relationship with the Beloved and make that relationship the most important part.
 I still have a lot to learn and it’s all grace.

 I’m a bit proud, I guess, that I chose to listen to my heart and not get stuck in a life-limiting Evangelical belief system, which would have made it impossible for me to return to the things I love, like yoga and the Tarot.

 What am I excited for?
 (10) – The Hierophant: Interestingly, this is the only Major Arcana card in the whole spread.
 But it’s true, I am really excited for putting roots even deeper into the faith, and especially to learn more about Gnosticism, which seems more life-affirming to me than orthodox/traditional Christianity.

 I am also excited for being able to teach what I learn as I go.

 What Changed, Evolved and Transformed?